The celebration of Hirving Lozano's goal caused a shallow earth movement that shook Mexico City

 Conoce cómo sucedió en nuestra nota de blog:https://t.co/B7GiWyX3ek pic.twitter.com/4flDw2cfux

 According to El País , "the accumulation of water in dams, the extraction of oil and gas, and the production of geothermal energy are just some of the modern activities that have been proven to cause earthquakes."
 In this sense, technological progress and mining to enjoy the natural resources offered by the planet have had effects that could be catastrophic.
-According to this same medium, fracking could generate a large earthquake if liquid is injected into a fault that is stressed by other geological factors.
+According to this same medium, fracking could generate a large earthquake if liquid is injected IGNORE INTO a fault that is stressed by other geological factors.

 Research conducted by Gillian Foulger (Professor of Geophysics at the University of Durham), Jon Gluyas (Professor at the University of Durham) and Miles Wilson (doctoral student from the Department of Earth Sciences, University of Durham), whose results were disclosed for El País, reveals alarming figures that not only surprise but worry.
 According to this study, for January 2017, there were 577 earthquakes produced by humans.
 Activities such as mining, oil and gas extraction, dammed water, fracking, among others are responsible for generating seismic activity that triggers tremors and earthquakes.
 Moreover, according to the BBC, in the United Kingdom three earthquakes occur because of human activity.